okstaticzero/IPFS_demo_app/README.md

-A very simple demo for storing data on IPFS.
+A very simple demo showing how to store data on IPFS. <br/>
 The UI uses React created from: create-react-app https://github.com/facebook/create-react-app